top of page

 Later on, the player is given a new weapon or power, which then allows them to break through these aforementioned obstacles.
 Thus giving the player affordance, and allowing them to access new paths/areas.

 I wanted to practice this in my own level, intentionally teasing areas to the player.
-Then when they receive the fireball power from the Temple, they're able to go back and access this area.
+Then when they receive the fireball power from the Temple, they're able to go back and access these areas.

 TheForestTemple-UnrealEditor2025-03-1021-09-13-ezgif.com-video-to-gif-converter.gif